kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

 - The `::before` pseudo-element becomes the first child of its parent, whereas `::after` is added as the last child.
 The default display value of a pseudo-element is `inline`.
 So when you add a width, height, vertical padding or vertical margin, it won’t work unless the `display` type is changed.

 - By default, the `color` property is inherited by child elements such as `p` and `span`.
 Instead of setting the color property on each element, add it to the `body`, and then all `p` and `span` elements will inherit that color.
-However, the `a` element doesn’t inherit `color` by default.
-You can override its color or use the `inherit` keyword.
+However, the `a`, `input`, or `button` element doesn’t inherit `color` by default.
+You can override its color or use the `inherit` keyword (to inherit those non-inheritable properties.)

 - A common mistake when showing a border on hover is to add the border only on hover.
 If the border is 1 pixel, then the element will jump by that much when the user hovers over it.
 To avoid the jump, add the border to the normal state with a transparent color.